-To zoom an area of the display, select the graph you want to zoom; holding down the <Ctrl> key and pressing the middle mouse button, move the mouse.
+To zoom an area of the display, select the graph you want to zoom; holding down the Ctrl key and pressing the middle mouse button, move the mouse.
 Press r to reset the display.

-You can further customize the display using choices in the Hardware Status Monitor View pulldown menu.
-Figure 4-6 shows the View menu.
+You can further customize the display using options from the Hardware Status Monitor View menu.
+Figure 4-7 shows the View menu.

 Finally, you can use the Global Controls dialog box to customize the graph data.
-Select "Global Controls..." in the Options pulldown menu; Figure 4-7 shows this dialog box.
+Choose Global Controls...from the Options menu; Figure 4-8 shows this dialog box.